iree-org/iree/experimental/cuda2/README.md

 GPU signals can only be through a `CUevent` object, which has a binary state.
 We need to advance the timeline too.
 One way is to use `cuLaunchHostFunc()` to perform the advance from the CPU side.
-This additionally would mean we can reuse the logic form CPU signal to unblock CPU waits.
+This additionally would mean we can reuse the logic form CPU signaling to unblock CPU waits.

-For GPU waits, we can also leverage the same logic for CPU signals and deferred GPU queue actions.
-Though this is performant, given we are involving the CPU for GPU internal synchronization.
-We want to use `CUevent` for that:
+For GPU waits, we can also leverage the same logic--using CPU signaling to unblock deferred GPU queue actions.
+Though this is performant, given that the CPU is involved for GPU internal synchronization.
+We want to use `CUevent`
+instead:

 * We keep track of all GPU signals in the timeline.
 Once we see a GPU wait request, try to scan the timeline to find a GPU signal that advances the